NKI-AI/direct/paper.md

 ## Accelerated MRI Reconstruction

-Accelerated Magnetic Ressonance Image (MRI) reconstruction, that is, reconstructing an MR image from a set of partially observed (or sub-sampled) $k$-space measurements from multiple receiver coils, is par excellence an example of inverse problems with a base forward operator the two or three-dimensional Fast Fourier Transform (FFT) $\mathcal{F}$.
-Conventional approaches of solving this class of inverse problems include Parallel Imaging (PI) [@Larkman_2007] and Compressed Sensing (CS) [@1614066].
-Combining these methods with Deep Learning (DL) imaging inverse problem solvers can aid in providing reconstructed images with high fidelity from highly sub-sampled measurements.
+Accelerated Magnetic Resonance Image (MRI) Reconstruction, that is, reconstructing an MR image from a set of partially observed (or sub-sampled) $k$-space measurements from multiple receiver coils, is par excellence an example of inverse problems.
+The base forward operator of Accelerated MRI Reconstruction is usually the two or three-dimensional Fast Fourier Transform (FFT) denoted as $\mathcal{F}$.
+Conventional approaches for solving this class of inverse problems include Parallel Imaging (PI) [@Larkman_2007] and Compressed Sensing (CS) [@1614066].
+Combining these methods with Deep Learning imaging inverse problem solvers can aid in providing reconstructed images with high fidelity from highly sub-sampled measurements.

-More specifically, given as input sub-sampled $k$-space measurements from $n_c$ coils
+More specifically, given as input (retrospectively) sub-sampled $k$-space measurements from $n_c$ coils

 \begin{equation*}
     \vec{y} \, = \, \big\{ \vec{y}_1, \, ...,\, \vec{y}_{n_c} \big\}  \, = \, \big\{ U \circ \mathcal{F} \big( S_{i} \vec{x} \big) \big \}_{i=1}^{n_{c}},